 How does it work?

 Guduchi contains several different chemicals that can impact our body significantly, some of which have antioxidant effects.
 Others can enhance our immune system activity.
-Some chemicals may have activity against cancer cells in test animals.
 More human research is needed to support these claims.

 What Are the Side Effects?